nculwell/MathStudy/LogicDiscrete.md

 and also has a nice overview of less mainstream types of logics.

 * Copi and Cohen. *Introduction to Logic* ([12e](https://smile.amazon.com/dp/0131898345), [11e](https://smile.amazon.com/dp/0130337358))

-  A standard introduction to logic.

 * Hurley. *A Concise Introduction to Logic* ([10e](https://www.amazon.com/dp/0495503835), [9e](https://www.amazon.com/dp/0534585051))

-  Another standard introduction to logic.

 ### Mathematical logic